grafana/openapi-to-k6/README.md

 2. Install the compiled package locally by using `npm install .` or `npm install -g .`.
 3. Use the CLI `k6-sdkgen <path-to-openapi-schema> <output path>`

-Special mention for the the open-source library [Orval](https://orval.dev/) to facilitate the generation of these SDK.
+Special thanks for the the open-source library [Orval](https://orval.dev/) to facilitate the generation of these SDK.